splunk/addonfactory-workflow-addon-release/README.md

   * test it
   * create a PR to the `main` branch
   * get all the approvals from the team
-  * merge it using "merge commit" option
+  * merge it using "squash commit" option
   * backport the change back to the `develop` branch
   * new version of the workflow is going to be released (v4.17.0 (before) -> v4.17.1 (after)) and it will automatically applied to all the repositories